renpy/renpy/sphinx/source/updater.rst

 .. class:: update.Updater

-   .. field:: state
+   .. attribute:: state

       The current state of the updater.
 See the example above for possible values and their meanings.
 The values are all constants on the Updater obect.

-   .. field:: message
+   .. attribute:: message

       If not None, a message to display to the user.

-   .. field:: progress
+   .. attribute:: progress

       If not None, the progress of the current operation, as a float between 0.0 and 1.0.

-   .. field:: can_proceed
+   .. attribute:: can_proceed

       If True, the screen is being asked to display a button that will allow the user to proceed with the update.

-   .. field:: proceed
+   .. attribute:: proceed

       If can_proceed is True, this is the action that should be invoked when the user presses the proceed button.

-   .. field:: can_cancel
+   .. attribute:: can_cancel

       If True, the screen is being asked to display a button that will allow the user to cancel the update.

-   .. field:: cancel
+   .. attribute:: cancel

       If can_cancel is True, this is the action that should be invoked when the user presses the cancel button.

-   .. field:: old_disk_total
+   .. attribute:: old_disk_total

       If not None, an integer giving the total number of bytes on the disk the game consumed at the start of the update.

-   .. field:: new_disk_total
+   .. attribute:: new_disk_total

       If not None, an integer giving the total number of bytes on the disk the game will consume at the end of the update.

-   .. field:: download_total
+   .. attribute:: download_total

       If not None, an integer giving the total number of bytes that will be downloaded during the update.

-   .. field:: download_done
+   .. attribute:: download_done

       If not None, an integer giving the number of bytes that have been downloaded during the update, so far.

-   .. field:: write_total
+   .. attribute:: write_total

       If not None, an integer giving the total number of bytes that will be written to disk during the update.

-   .. field:: write_done
+   .. attribute:: write_done

       If not None, an integer giving the number of bytes that have been written to disk during the update, so far.